 Holidays around the world is an extremely popular unit in elementary schools and homeschool classrooms throughout the month of December.
 If you are teaching a holidays around the world unit, check out these tips for teaching a holidays around the world.
 It also showcases a comprehensive, jam-packed resource I created that includes all of the holidays around the world activities that I’ve used over the years.

 Grab the Free Book Lists!

-Download the free book lists by clicking the image below.
+Download the free book lists and activities by clicking the image below.